 The bill amends and reenacts several sections of Louisiana law regarding the storage and regulation of blighted automobiles, particularly those deemed as collector vehicles.
-It introduces new requirements for collectors storing unlicensed vehicles, including stipulations for maintaining the vehicles on jacks, covering them with specific tarps, and storing them in a designated manner to prevent them from becoming a public nuisance.
-Additionally, the bill expands the authority of municipalities and parishes to enact ordinances that can be more or less restrictive than existing laws concerning abandoned or stored motor vehicles of historic or special interest.
+It updates the definition of "motor vehicle of historic or special interest" by correcting the term "significances" to "significance."
+The bill introduces new requirements for collectors storing such vehicles, including stipulations on how vehicles should be maintained and stored, such as being placed on jacks, covered with specific tarps, and stored near the back property line.
+Additionally, it expands the authority of municipalities and parishes to enact ordinances addressing blighted collector vehicles, allowing for more flexible regulations.

-Furthermore, the bill establishes new sections that define junk, wrecked, or used automobiles as public nuisances and outlines the procedures for their abatement and removal.
-It includes provisions for notifying vehicle owners and lienholders, conducting hearings, and the disposal of such vehicles.
-Notably, the bill repeals the previous requirement that blighted vehicles must be disposed of to organizations that restore historic vehicles, thereby allowing for more flexible management of these vehicles.
+Furthermore, the bill establishes new sections that define junk or wrecked vehicles as public nuisances and outlines the procedures for their abatement and removal.
+It specifies the conditions under which a vehicle is considered a public nuisance, such as being visible from public places and creating safety hazards.
+The bill also mandates a notice period before removal and allows for hearings if requested by affected parties.
+Notably, it repeals the previous requirement that blighted vehicles must be disposed of to organizations that restore historic vehicles and introduces new provisions for the disposal of such vehicles by municipalities or parishes.
 The act is officially titled the "Deedy Reed Community Clean Up Act."

 HB674 Engrossed: 32:442(4), 33:4876(A)